NovaInstitute/IndependentImpactWebsite/content/aboutus.md

 ## The Nova Institute's Impact Journey

-Independent Impact is an initiative of the Nova Institute, an independent not for profit company based in South Africa Wwith a track record spanning three decades.
+Independent Impact is an initiative of the Nova Institute, an independent not for profit company based in South Africa with a track record spanning three decades.
 Nova's vision is the well-being of households, especially low-income households, in Southern Africa.
 Nova works in a transdisciplinary way with a broad group of stakeholders including, households, community structures, governments, NGOs, and businesses to develop and implement practical solutions to improve quality of life.

 Impact quantification has been a core part of Nova's work since its inception.
 Nova has pioneered methodologies for quantifying the impacts of household interventions on greenhouse gas emission, air pollution exposure and quality of live.